donatoivan/portfolio/README.md

 <img src="./images/sitemap.png">

-What became clear to me was that I needed to make my website as dynamic as possible.
-I found a javascript library which is driven by CSS called 'Animate On Scroll'.
-It's very similar to Wow.js, a Javascript plugin that reveals elements as you scroll, but I felt that using Wow would be beyond the scope of the assignment.
-I reasoned that as it was css driven, using AOS would be comparable to using Font Awesome or Bootstrap.
-It was very helpful in providing some wow(sorry) responses to some text subjects that I showed my website to.

 I knew from the beginning that I wanted to make my website single-page-scroll.
 It seemd like the natural thing to implement considering we had mobile and tablet compatibility to consider.

-The thing I felt the strongest about was the hero colour for my website; I wanted it to be grey.
+It must be noted that even though Home is seen as the parent page, which it is, the website has a single page structure whereby you can access all other pages from Home.
+You can also access Home from all the other pages by pressing on a button.
+Extending on my philosophy of simplicity, I wanted to make the layout as stripped back as possible.

+What became clear to me was that if I wanted to make the structure as simple as possibele, I needed to make my website as dynamic as I could.
+I loved this idea of having things move as the user scrolls through the page and was keen on implementing this in my page.

+I found a library which is driven by CSS called 'Animate On Scroll'. (https://github.com/michalsnik/aos)

+It's very similar to Wow.js, a Javascript plugin that reveals elements as you scroll, but I felt that using Wow would be beyond the scope of the assignment.
+I reasoned that as AOS was css driven, using it would be comparable to using Font Awesome or Bootstrap.
+It was very helpful in providing some wow(sorry) responses from some text subjects that I showed my website to.

+###